jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

   the terminal shows an :ref:`AssertionError`.

-  The ``logical_negation`` function returns the value it receives as input but the test expects it to return the opposite
+  The ``logical_negation`` function returns the value it receives as input but the test expects the opposite
 * I use the ``not`` keyword to return the opposite of the :doc:`boolean </data_structures/booleans/booleans>` value ``logical_negation`` receives

   .. code-block:: python